intel/llvm/scripts/core/CONTRIB.rst

 will be happy to try and accommodate your use case.
 Otherwise beware of the
 following:

-* A function parameter which is a struct type that has any of the following members in its type definition must not have the ``[range]`` tag:
+* A function parameter or struct member which is a struct type that has any of the following members in its type definition must not have the ``[range]``
+  tag:

   * An object handle with the ``[range]`` tag